Granatina/Template10-wiki/Upgrading-from-Template-10-Nuget-Nuget-1.0-to-1.1.md

 1. Update Windows 10 to 1511, UWP 10586 (your project can still target 10240).
 1. Install the Windows 10586 SDK to Visual Studio 2015 {any edition} Update 1.
 1. Use NuGet to upgrade Template 10 v1.0.* to v1.1.* in your project(s).
-1. In Project/Resources delete your "Behaviors SDK (XAML)" reference.
+1. In Project/Resources delete your "Behaviors SDK (XAML)" or "BehaviorsXamlSDKManaged" reference.
+1. In Project.JSON change `"Newtonsoft.Json": "7.0.1"` to `"Newtonsoft.Json": "8.0.0"`.
 1. Add `Microsoft.Xaml.Behaviors.Uwp.Managed` through Nuget, if you use behaviors.
 1. Select your project, and click the Refresh button in the Solution Explorer (this helps).
 1. (custom) Look at the breaking changes below.
 You may need to update your view-models.